Tips On How to Rap Fast

 Got your tongue in a knot?
 Join the club!

-- You’ll loose your tongue a lil’ bit more and you might be able to say words faster
+- You’ll loosen up your tongue more and this will allow you to say words faster

 - You’ll improve your breathing

-- You could increase your lung capacity with some large ass tongue twisters
+- You could increase your lung capacity with some long tongue twisters

-- (Obviously) you might use some of those tongue twisters in your songs
+- You might use a variation of those tongue twisters in your songs

 - You’ll be able to record in just one take-without making any mistakes

 Have you noticed those slow songs and then they “run” in some parts?
-That’s the catchy thing on them, that’s why I suggest you hear some tongue twisters.
-Plus, it’ll help you articulate well and like I said above, you’ll be able to record in one take and won’t have to tell your engineer: “ Dude, could you please create multiple channels?
-I’m gonna record in parts”
+That’s a catchy feature, so I suggest you hear some tongue twisters and think of innovative ways of utilizing them.
+Plus, it’ll help you articulate well and like I said above, you’ll be able to record in one take without the need for the dreaded multi-channel recording.

-Just practice them first slow, then push the pedal to the metal!
-You can practice with some songs too, learn the lyrics first, then sing along.
+Just practice them first in a slower pace, then push the pedal to the metal!
+You can practice with some chopper flow songs too, learn the lyrics first, then sing along.